 The Labor Recomposition

-The agent economy does not simply "automate" existing jobs.
-It commoditizes entire cognitive workflows.
+The agent economy commoditizes entire cognitive workflows.
 The work of a junior analyst, a paralegal, a market researcher, or a mid-level project manager can be decomposed into information-gathering, synthesis, and execution steps that agents handle efficiently.
 The economic pressure to unbundle these roles is real, and the evidence is already accumulating.

 The value of human labor concentrates in tasks that resist commoditization: high-level strategic direction, genuine creative ideation, complex ethical judgment, and deep empathetic connection.
 The premium lands on the ability to ask the right questions, define goals that agents pursue, and provide context that data alone cannot capture.

 New roles are forming around the seams.
-"Prompt engineer" appeared on job boards in volume starting in 2023; by 2025, LinkedIn listed over 4,000 open positions with that title in the United States alone.
+"Prompt engineer" appeared on job boards in volume starting in 2023.
+LinkedIn job-search counts circulate in the thousands for US listings with that title.
+Those are search snapshots, not a BLS occupation.
 Agent orchestrators, people who design multi-agent workflows, set guardrails, and manage inter-agent coordination, have become a recognized function at companies like Cognizant and Accenture.
 AI auditors, tasked with reviewing agent decisions for bias, compliance, and accuracy, represent a growing compliance need, particularly in finance and healthcare where regulatory scrutiny is high.
-The labor market is not shrinking uniformly; it is recomposing around the boundary between what agents do well (high-volume, pattern-matching, data-dense tasks) and what humans still own (ambiguity, judgment, trust).
+The labor market is recomposing around the boundary between what agents do well (high-volume, pattern-matching, data-dense tasks) and what humans still own (ambiguity, judgment, trust).

-The "true cost" of AI agents can be significantly higher than LLM token costs suggest.
+The "true cost" of AI agents can run well above LLM token costs.
 Enterprise deployments face substantial expenses in data preparation, legacy system integration, security, compliance, and ongoing maintenance.
 This total cost of ownership determines whether firms should build or buy agentic capabilities.

 From Attention to Intention

 For three decades, the internet has been built around capturing human attention.
-Interfaces, content, and business models all optimize for eyeballs.
+Interfaces, content, and business models all chase eyeballs.
 The agent economy operates on a different axis.
-Agents do not have attention to capture.
-They have objectives.
-They navigate through APIs, structured data, and semantic metadata to fulfill goals with minimal friction.
+Agents have objectives.
+They move through APIs, structured data, and semantic metadata to fulfill goals with minimal friction.

 This creates pressure to rebuild digital infrastructure.
 A hotel booking service's value shifts from its photo gallery to whether a travel-planning agent can query availability, pricing, and attributes through a single API call.
 A news service's relevance depends on providing semantically tagged, machine-readable content that a research agent can ingest, not on clickbait headlines.